ArminJo/Talkie/README.md

 - Initial Arduino library version

 # CI
-Since Travis CI is unreliable and slow, the library examples are now tested with GitHub Actions for the following boards:
+The library examples are tested with GitHub Actions for the following boards:

 - arduino:avr:uno
 - arduino:avr:leonardo